Indianapolis Marijuana Attorney Fighting Your Drug Charges

 Hash, Hash Oil, and Hashish

-Possession and distribution of marijuana concentrates carry stiff penalties in Indiana, as well.
+Possession and distribution of marijuana concentrate carry stiff penalties in Indiana, as well.

 - Possession of hash, hash oil, or hashish, or the manufacture of fewer than five grams, is a Class A misdemeanor for first time offenders.